SyncWiz/SpaceShooter-Unity/README.md

 # Game

-The game consists on kill as much as you can while surviving until the end of the level, killing/destroying will give you points that are going to be stored on a counter on the top-right.
+The game consists on kill as much as you can while surviving until the end of the level, killing/destroying will give you points (counter on the top-right).
 You have a total of 6 lifes, if you get hit 6 times you will die and you will have to play from the beginning.

-At the end of the level you will find a boss that once he gets really hurt starts a rage mode.
+At the end of the level you will find a final boss.
 Be careful!

 # Controls